JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 Hello people.
 ```

 In the same way, it is possible to define multiple optional arguments.
 It is even possible to define optional arguments that depend on other arguments.
-However, there are some rules.
-Arguments must be sorted as follows: firstly, we have to define all mandatory arguments, and then we can define optional arguments
+However, these arguments must be sorted: mandatory arguments must always precede optional arguments.

 ```jldoctest opt_args; output = false
 powers(x, y = x*x, z = y*x, v = z*x) = x, y, z, v